MoSrewa/PluralLLM/README.md

 **PluralLLM** is a Federated Learning framework for aligning Large Language Models (LLMs) with diverse human preferences in a privacy-preserving and fairness-aware manner.
 Built to address the preference data privacy limitations of centralized RLHF (Reinforcement Learning from Human Feedback), PluralLLM enables decentralized training of a transformer-based preference predictor, which can serve directly as a reward model in RLHF pipelines.

-Our method uses Federated Averaging (FedAvg) to efficiently aggregate updates from multiple clients, achieving:
+Our approach leverages Federated Averaging (FedAvg) to efficiently aggregate preference updates from multiple decentralized clients, offering a scalable alternative to centralized [Group-Preference-Optimization (GPO)](https://github.com/jamqd/Group-Preference-Optimization).
+Compared to the centralized setup, it achieves:
 * ⚡ **46% faster convergence**

 * 🎯 **4% improvement in alignment scores**